 Function Purpose pygame.mixer.get_busy Returns True if music is currently playing. pygame.mixer.music.fadeout Reduces the volume over a period of time.
-Takes the fade time as milliseconds. pygame.mixer.music.get_endevent Returns the end event to be sent, or 0 if there is no event. oygame.mixer.music.get_volume Returns the volume of the music; see set_volume. pygame.mixer.music.load Loads a music file for playback.
-Takes the file name of the audio file. pygame.mixer.music.play Starts playing a loaded music file.
+Takes the fade time as milliseconds. pygame.mixer.music.get endevent Returns the end event to be sent or 0 if there is no event. pygame.mixer.music.get volume Returns the volume of the music; see set_volume. pygame.mixer.music.load Loads a music file for playback.
+Takes the filename of the audio file. pygame.mixer.music.play Starts playing a loaded music file.
 Takes the number of times you want the music to repeat after it is initially played through, followed by the point you want to begin playback (in seconds).
-If you set the first value to -1, it will repeat until you call pygame.mixer.stop. oygame.mixer.music.rewind Restarts the music file at the beginning. pygame.mixer.music.set_endevent Requests an event to be sent when the music has finished playing.
+If you set the first value to -1, it will repeat until you call pygame.mixer.stop. pygame.mixer.music.rewind Restarts the music file at the beginning. pygame.mixer.music.set endevent Requests an event to be sent when the music has finished playing.
 Takes the id of the event to be sent, which should be above USEREVENT (a constant in pygame.locals) to avoid conflict with existing events.
-If no parameter is given, Pygame will stop sending end events.
-Continued
+If no parameter is given, Pygame will stop sending end events. pygame.mixer.music.set volume Sets the volume of the music.
+Takes the volume as a value between 0.0 and 1.0, where 0.0 is silence and 1.0 is full volume.
+When new music is loaded, the volume will be reset to 1.0. pygame.mixer.music.stop Stops playback of the music. pygame.mixer.music.unpause Resumes playback of music that has been paused. pygame.muxer.music.get_pos Returns the time that the music has been playing for, in milliseconds. pygame.muxer.music.pause Temporarily pauses playback of the music. pygame.muxer.music.queue Sets a track that will be played when the current music has finished.
+Takes a single parameter that is the filename of the file you want to play.